bearcat1109/sitetap/README.md

-# Flutter port of BaseTap
+# SiteTap for Sorcery: Contested Realms

-This is the repo for the Flutter/Dart port of BaseTap, the Star Wars Unlimited life tracking app!
-This flutter version is cross-platform and will be where the development is supported going forward.
+This is the repo for SiteTap, ported from the BaseTap flutter project, for Sorcery: Contested Realms.